sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 The recruiter will let you know that Deel will contact you.

 You will be assigned a Deel Onboarding Specialist.
 They will ask you to create an profile in Deel and send over compliance documentation.
-All of this must be done before your start date, you won’t be able to start until this is done.
+All of this must be done before your start date.
+You won’t be able to start until this is done.
 Read about [how to sign up as an employee](https://help.letsdeel.com/hc/en-gb/articles/5779651597585-How-to-sign-up-as-an-Employee) here.

 If there are any delays, Deel will notify the People Ops team and propose a new start date.
 Your point of contact for any questions regarding employment will be answered by the Onboarding Specialist.